AninhaPardini/CustomThemes/README.md

 ```

 # VS Code
-My settings file stay inside repo root, and I use Custom CSS and JS extension to complement styles configs.
+My settings file stay inside [VS Code Configs](https://github.com/AninhaPardini/CustomThemes/tree/VS-Code), and I use Custom CSS and JS extension to complement styles configs.

 # Windows
-I use rainmeter + dropfour 4 + Mica for Everyone to change my styles, and wallpaper that I use you can find in wallpapers folder inside repo root.
+I use rainmeter + dropfour 4 + Mica for Everyone to change my styles, and wallpaper that I use you can find in wallpapers folder in [Windows Configs](https://github.com/AninhaPardini/CustomThemes/tree/Windows).

 And for produtivies features, I use PowerToys with this plugins:
 - BrowserSearch